DavidOsipov/Keywords4CV/README.md

 ## Description

 Keywords4CV is a Python-based tool designed to help job seekers optimize their resumes and LinkedIn profiles for Applicant Tracking Systems (ATS) and human recruiters.
 It analyzes a collection of job descriptions and extracts the most important and relevant keywords, enabling users to tailor their application materials to specific job roles.
-By incorporating these keywords, users can significantly increase their chances of getting noticed by both ATS and recruiters, leading to more interview opportunities. **The script is written mainly with AIs, so it may contain mistakes**
+By incorporating these keywords, users can significantly increase their chances of getting noticed by both ATS and recruiters, leading to more interview opportunities.

 ## State of production

 **Not ready!**

 ## Features